wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.0 (2013-01-10) =
+* Major code changes finished - all code has been moved to object-oriented classes.
+NGFB is 2,300 lines of PHP code in 4 classes with 74 functions.
+* Added the ngfbButtons class in lib/buttons.php.
+* Added a version string in the database options to skip option updates if the options are current.
+* NextGEN Facebook OG now finds and uses all images from the content to present in the Open Graph meta tags.
+* Added the "Maximum Number of Images" and "Maximum Number of Videos" options to limit the number of images and videos listed in the Open Graph meta tags.
+* Added the NGFB_MAX_IMG_OG and NGFB_MAX_VOD_OG constants to define the maximum range in the option selects.
+* Added the "Add Page Ancestor Tags" and "Add Page Titles as Tags" options.
+* Added a Head Link Settings section on the settings page, with the "Add (Duplicate) Author Link" and "Publisher Link URL" options.
+* Improved debugging output with a debug function and dump of the OG array.
+* Added a "Performance Tuning" section in the readme.txt.
+* Added a Donate button on the options page.
+Please show your appreciation for NextGEN Facebook OG by donating a few dollars.
+Thank you.

 = Version 2.4 (2013-01-06) =
-* Improved the admin page code by moving all select and checbox options to functions.
+* Improved the admin page code by moving all select and checkbox options to functions.
 The drop-down selects and checkboxes now show their default values.
 * Moved the $options variable related functions into the NGFB class.
-* Added the "Author URL" option to allow for the Website value in teh profile, and the GPAISR plugin for Google+.
+* Added the "Author URL" option to allow for the Website value in the profile, and the GPAISR plugin for Google+.
 * Added the "Default Author" option to add an author meta tag on indexes without content.
 * Added the "Ignore Small Images in Content" to disable the default behavior of NGFB to ignore smaller images in the content.